Urban-Analytics-Technology-Platform/Urban-Analytics-Technology-Platform.github.io/src/content/blogs/platform_v2.md

 With the release of Popgetter v1, we are making it easier for our projects to access census data from multiple countries in a consistent and predictable way.
 There is, however, so much more we want to do with Popgetter.
 Over the next few months, we are planning on adding even more data: expanding the number of countries covered, adding data products for the existing countries, and exploring other types of data that we can bring into the platform.

-Beyond census data, two high priorities datasets we are planning on working on next is the data that went into producing the Urban Grammer signatures, along with the signatures themselves, and our synthetic population data from the SPC project.
+Beyond census data, two high priorities datasets we are planning on working on next is the data that went into producing the Urban Grammar signatures, along with the signatures themselves, and our synthetic population data from the SPC project.

 On the tooling side of Popgetter, we are planning on building a number of different ways for users to interact with the platform.
 To make it easier to find and create a list of the datasets you want from Popgetter, we are planning to build out a terminal user interface and web interface.
 We also think there is great utility in making Popgetter available in the data science and web tooling contexts.
 To enable those use cases, we will be developing Python and JavaScript interfaces for the Popgetter library.

+#### More on Computer Vision for public good and disaster relief

+Future plans for fAIr include the extension to other features detection, such as land use and water bodies.
+Also, the implementation of other ML backbones architectures during training is currently being investigated.
+The research will then be extended to assess how fAIr performs in these new cases.